colin-gourlay/sundown-sessions/src/content/releases/t/thin-lizzy/jailbreak/index.md

 ---
 ## About

-Jailbreak is the seventh studio album by Dublin hard rock band Thin Lizzy, released on Vertigo Records in 1976.
-It reached number 10 on the UK Albums Chart and is regarded as their commercial and artistic breakthrough, featuring the enduring classics 'The Boys Are Back in Town' and the title track.
+*Jailbreak* reached number 10 on the UK Albums Chart and is regarded as their commercial and artistic breakthrough, featuring the enduring classics 'The Boys Are Back in Town' and the title track.

 The album showcases the twin-guitar attack of Brian Robertson and Scott Gorham at its most effective.